tldr-pages/tldr/pages/linux/updpkgsums.md

 # updpkgsums

-> Update the checksums of the sources in a `PKGBUILD.
+> Update the checksums of the sources in a `PKGBUILD`.
 > Unless a preexisting hashing algorithm is used, SHA256 will be used.
 > More information: <https://manned.org/updpkgsums>.